APPREHENDED VIOLENCE ORDERS (AVO) | GET ADVICE FROM OUR AVO LAWYERS

 - Seek a short adjournment to obtain legal advice.

-If the Defendant contests the AVO application, the Court will usually make orders for filing and service of statements also referred to setting a timetable which usually includes the following orders:
+If the Defendant contests the AVO, the Court will usually make orders for filing and service of statements and evidence which is usually in the following manner:

-- Applicant to file and serve their statements within 2 weeks,
+- Applicant to file and serve their evidence within 2 weeks,

-- Defendant to file and serve their statements within a further 2 weeks, and
+- Defendant to file and serve their evidence within a further 2 weeks, and

 - The matter is listed for Compliance mention within a further week.

-At the Compliance mention, if the Court is satisfied that the parties have complied with the timetable, the matter is listed for a show cause hearing.
-Get help from AVO lawyers in Sydney now!
+At the Compliance mention, if the Court is satisfied that the parties have filed and served their evidence, the Court will list the matter for hearing.

-When determining whether or not to make an AVO the Courts consider sections 16 & 17 CDPVA for ADVO and sections 19 & 20 for APVO.
+When determining whether or not to make an AVO, the Courts consider whether:

-If the Court is satisfied, on balance of probabilities, that a person has reasonable grounds to fear and in fact fears commission of domestic violence or personal violence offences against them, then the Court will make the AVO.
+On the balance of probabilities, the person has reasonable grounds to fear and in fact fears commission of domestic violence or personal violence offence against them.

 - assault or threaten them,